marcellinus-witarsah/btc-price-dashboard/README.md

 ## Project Scope
 The goal is to create a candlestick chart that supports 10-second, 30-second, and 1-minute timeframes to show real-time data shown on a dashboard.

+## Project Documentation Link
+You can visit about the project explanation in this <a href="https://medium.com/@aw_marcell/real-time-data-streaming-project-bitcoin-live-price-dashboard-dda614c28177">Medium blog</a>.

 ## Technologies and Libraries

 ### Technologies